-If you have more time and are interested helping on a longer-term basis you could consider joining the voluntary guides and Friends of Bendigo Art Gallery.
+If you have more time and are interested helping on a longer-term basis you could consider joining the voluntary Guides and Friends of Bendigo Art Gallery.

 The Friends of Bendigo Art Gallery

-Voluntary guide-led tours offer visitors opportunities to gain a deeper appreciation of art, an and understanding of the gallery and its collection.
+Voluntary guide-led tours offer visitors opportunities to gain a deeper appreciation of art, and an understanding of the gallery and its collection.

 Becoming a volunteer guide

 When you apply to become a volunteer Guide you will undertake a recruitment and training process to become part of the public face of the Gallery.
 This extensive and rich program is provided by the Gallery Guides with recruitment occuring biennially.
 Due to delays in our training program last year, the next intake for voluntary guides will be in 2023.